 All walks are recorded as workouts, helping players progress toward their activity goals.
-It looks like players will be able to end and resume their workout activity from within the new watch app, too.
+It looks like players can end and resume their workout activity from within the new watch app, too.

 While walking, players can see how far they've walked and their calories burned.
 Also, at a glance, they can see which Pokemon are nearby.

-Players will be alerted when Pokemon appear.
+Players are alerted when Pokemon appear.
 Unfortunately, players must still take out their iPhones to actually capture Pokemon.

-When players reach a PokeStop, a buzz on their wrists will let them know.
+When players reach a PokeStop, a buzz on their wrists lets them know.
 They'll see an image of the location along with relevant information about the place.
 Then, in order to collect items such as potions, they can just swipe on the Apple Watch screen.

-Players will get alerts when their eggs hatch, too, followed by an animation that shows what hatched.
+Players get alerts when their eggs hatch, too, followed by an animation that shows what hatched.

 Pokemon Go: When can you get it for Apple Watch?

-Apple and Niantic Labs said Pokemon Go would arrive for Apple Watch before the end of 2016.
+Niantic Labs released Pokemon Go for Apple Watch on 22 December 2016.